 Grieving Teens expeditions are designed to help students build confidence and resiliency, acquire coping skills and create a network of ongoing of support.
 The grief work that is woven into the curriculum helps young people share in a relevant healing experience with real-world outcomes.
 And in a time and space set aside just for them, grieving teens realize they are not alone.

-Previous backpacking experience is not required.
-Instructors teach students everything they need to know to travel comfortably: how to pack appropriately, load a backpack, set up tarps and navigate using a map and compass.
-The course begins with lessons in basic travel and camping techniques.
-Along the way, students learn Leave No Trace techniques; map and compass navigation; camp craft; and get a feel for the human and natural history of the area.
-Students backpack in the valleys and long ridges, camp in basins with views like the top of the world, and stop along the way to explore microclimates and alpine ecosystems.
-Most importantly, students get to spend time in an incredible area of the mountains, sleep under the stars, feel the spring or fall sunshine on their face, and maybe watch a few sunsets over this magical landscape.
+This course will begin with lessons in basic travel and camping techniques.
+Along the way, students learn Leave No Trace techniques, map and compass navigation and camp craft as they get a feel for the human and natural history of the area.
+Students backpack along valleys and long ridges, camp in basins with views of the top of the world and stop along the way to explore microclimates and alpine ecosystems.
+Most importantly, students spend time in an incredible area, sleep under the stars, feel the sunshine on their face and maybe watch a few sunsets over this magical landscape.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.

 To secure your spot on a course you must submit an enrollment form and $300 deposit that is applied toward the total cost of the course and includes a $150 non-refundable enrollment processing fee.